Request for Whitepapers: AEDC Velocity Alliance - A Multi-Billion Dollar OTA Consortium Opportunity

 Contract Details

 This is an unfunded solicitation for qualification.
-Financial obligations begin only upon the award of specific, funded Project-Level Agreements to Alliance members.
-The government will manage the consortium internally.
-Governing documents are considered "living documents" and subject to change.
+Financial obligations begin only upon the award of a specific, funded Project-Level Agreement to an Alliance member.
+The primary NAICS code for onboarding is 541330 - Engineering Services.